New Zealand Diploma of Conveyancing (Level 6)

 It will take a total of 2 years

-Gain a comprehensive understanding of the laws and systems governing property, land, finance, commerce, and contracts in New Zealand.
+Demonstrate knowledge of laws and systems governing property, land, finance, commerce, and contracts relevant to conveyancing practice.

 What You're Signing Up For